-- 1. List of clubs for each district - 2.
-Map of the area - 3.
-Explanation of how the clubs will be better served by the new district structure (this can include a reduction of district dues and the new services that the district plans to provide) - 4.
-Effective Date: Include the year that the redistricting should take place.
-The redistricting will take place following the International Convention following the approval by the International Board of Directors unless otherwise specified.
+- 1. List of clubs for each district

+- 2. Map of the area

+- 3. How the clubs will be better served by the new district structure (this can include a reduction of district dues and the new services that the district plans to provide)

-Optional Information: These documents are not required to be submitted as part of the plan, but should provide clear direction to the Lion leaders locally.
+Optional Information: It is not required to be submitted as part of the plan but should provide clear direction.

-- 1. Goals and action plans for Serving the District's needs - 2.
-Recommended district dues amount - 3.
-The actions taken to have the resolution passed by the multiple district - 4.
-Recommend a plan for electing a DG Team - 3.
-Follow multiple district guidance for placing a resolution before the delegates - 4.
+- 1. Recommend ways to accommodating identified resources and needs - 2.
+Outline the actions needed to have the resolution passed by the multiple district - 3.
+Recommended district dues amount - 4.
+Recommend a plan for electing a leadership team - 3.
+Follow district and multiple guidance for placing a resolution before the delegates - 4.
 Communicate and promote the plan to clubs in the proposed areas.
-The full published proposal must be communicated effectively no later than 60 days before the multiple district convention.
-See Chapter IX: Item I. Redistricting for specific language. - 5.
+The full published proposal must be communicated effectively no later than 30 days before the district convention.
+See Chapter IX: Item I.Redistricting for specific language. - 5.
 Multiple District approves proposal during convention.